 UN Global Compact Network Singapore's score of 31 is higher than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, UN Global Compact Network Singapore reported significant carbon emissions, with a total of approximately 28,000,000,000 kg CO2e attributed to Scope 3 emissions.
-This figure highlights the organisation's extensive indirect emissions, which encompass a wide range of activities including supply chain and product use.
-The previous year, in 2022, the organisation disclosed a total of 47,100 kg CO2e in Scope 3 emissions, broken down into categories such as purchased goods and services (about 27,830 kg CO2e), business travel (approximately 8,797 kg CO2e), and employee commuting (around 4,561 kg CO2e).
-This data underscores the importance of addressing emissions across the entire value chain.
+In 2024, UN Global Compact Network Singapore reported significant carbon emissions, with a total of approximately 28,000,000,000 kg CO2e, all of which fall under Scope 3 emissions.
+This figure highlights the organisation's extensive indirect emissions, which are critical for understanding its overall carbon footprint.
+For the year 2022, the organisation disclosed a total of 47,100 kg CO2e in Scope 3 emissions, broken down into various categories: 1,220 kg CO2e from capital goods, 8,797 kg CO2e from business travel, 4,561 kg CO2e from employee commuting, and 27,830 kg CO2e from purchased goods and services.
+This data underscores the importance of addressing emissions across the supply chain and operational activities.
 UN Global Compact Network Singapore has committed to achieving Net Zero for its absolute Scope 1 and 2 greenhouse gas emissions by 2030, with this target set to commence in 2023.
-This ambitious goal reflects a proactive approach to climate action and aligns with global efforts to mitigate climate change impacts.
-Overall, the organisation's focus on reducing its carbon footprint, particularly in Scope 1 and 2 emissions, is a critical step towards enhancing sustainability and contributing to global climate commitments.
+This commitment reflects a proactive approach to reducing its direct emissions and aligns with global climate action initiatives.
+The organisation does not currently report any Scope 1 or Scope 2 emissions data, nor does it have any Science-Based Targets Initiative (SBTi) targets cascaded from a parent organisation.
+All emissions data is self-reported, indicating a direct commitment to transparency and accountability in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents